-GETTING OUT THE COUNT
+PASTORAL MIGRATORIA AND GETTING OUT THE COUNT

 There are many ways you can share information and encourage parishioners to participate in the 2020 Census.
-You have been trained in educating and distributing information to your community about the importance of the census and have direct contact with Pastoral Migratoria Nacional for resources and support.
+The easiest way is to ask Pastoral Migratoria leaders to take the lead!
+They have been trained in educating and distributing information to their community about the importance of the census and have direct contact with Pastoral Migratoria Nacional for resources and support.

-You, with the support and blessing of your pastor, can encourage participation in the 2020 Census by:
+You and Pastoral Migratoria leaders can encourage participation in the 2020 Census by:

-- Circulating flyer and bulletin inserts.
+- Flyers and bulletin inserts.
 Regularly distribute bilingual information and reminder flyers and publish bulletin inserts throughout the 2020 Census period of April 1, 2020 through August 31, 2020 (see samples). - Hosting a "Census Sunday."
-Ask your pastor to integrate the census into digitally-broadcast Masses about the dignity of all people, the importance of being counted and what is at stake for your community (see the 2020 Census Toolkit for Priests).
+Integrate the census into digitally-broadcast Masses about the dignity of all people, the importance of being counted and what is at stake for your community (see the Integrating the Census into Worship section).